I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-getwrapperlibraryattributes.md

 <p>The <b>HBA_GetWrapperLibraryAttributes</b> routine returns a value that indicates the version of the specification with which the library is compliant.
 A value of 1 indicates version 1 of the specification.
 A value of 2 indicates version 2 of the specification.
 All other values are reserved until the future versions of the specification are published.</p>

 ## -remarks
-<p>The <b>HBA_GetWrapperLibraryAttributes</b> routine, as defined by the T11 committee's <i>Fibre Channel HBA API</i> specification, retrieves information about a system-supplied HBA API library, and the related routine <a href="https://msdn.microsoft.com/library/windows/hardware/ff556112">HBA_GetVendorLibraryAttributes</a> reports the characteristics of a system-supplied wrapper library that works with the vendor library to provide the fibre channel HBA API. </p>

-<p>In particular, the <b>HBA_GetWrapperLibraryAttributes</b> routine allows the caller to determine whether a compatible library is installed. </p>

-<p>Microsoft supplies both libraries, so currently they return the same information. </p>

-<p>The <b>HBA_GetWrapperLibraryAttributes</b> routine, as defined by the T11 committee's <i>Fibre Channel HBA API</i> specification, retrieves information about a system-supplied HBA API library, and the related routine <a href="https://msdn.microsoft.com/library/windows/hardware/ff556112">HBA_GetVendorLibraryAttributes</a> reports the characteristics of a system-supplied wrapper library that works with the vendor library to provide the fibre channel HBA API. </p>
+<p>The <b>HBA_GetWrapperLibraryAttributes</b> routine, as defined by the T11 committee's <i>Fibre Channel HBA API</i> specification, retrieves information about a system-supplied HBA API library, and the related routine <a href="..\hbaapi\nf-hbaapi-hba-getvendorlibraryattributes.md">HBA_GetVendorLibraryAttributes</a> reports the characteristics of a system-supplied wrapper library that works with the vendor library to provide the fibre channel HBA API. </p>

 <p>In particular, the <b>HBA_GetWrapperLibraryAttributes</b> routine allows the caller to determine whether a compatible library is installed. </p>